rackerlabs/support-how-to/content/how-to/rackspace-email/export-and-import-email-address-data-using-outlook/index.md

 ### Export or import email address data

-Some of the scenarios where is useful to import or export email address data from your Outlook mail client include:
+Some of the scenarios where it is useful to import or export email address data from your Outlook mail client include:

 - Renaming a Rackspace Email address
-- Migration to Microsoft Exchange or Office 365
+- Migration to Microsoft Exchange&reg; or Office 365&reg;
 - Converting a POP account to IMAP
 - Transferring local data to a new device
 - Backing up critical data